MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 ### How passkey attestation works with Authenticator

-When attestation is enabled in the passkey (FIDO) policy, Microsoft Entra ID tries to verify the legitimacy of the passkey being created.
-When the user is registering a passkey in the Authenticator, attestation verifies that the legitimate Microsoft Authenticator app created the passkey by using Apple and Google services.
-Here’s more details:
+When attestation is enabled in the **Passkey (FIDO2)** policy, Microsoft Entra ID attempts to verify the legitimacy of the security key model or passkey provider where the passkey is being created.
+When a user registers a passkey in Authenticator, attestation verifies that the legitimate Microsoft Authenticator app created the passkey by using Apple and Google services.
+Here are details for how attestation works for each platform:

 - iOS: Authenticator attestation uses the [iOS App Attest service](https://developer.apple.com/documentation/devicecheck/preparing-to-use-the-app-attest-service) to ensure the legitimacy of the Authenticator app before registering the passkey.